tommybobbins/super-dollop/cloudformation.md

 - Product is added to a portfolio.
 - Users/Groups are assigned permissions to a portfolio.
 - Constraints are added to the product/portfolio.
+- AWSServiceCatalogEndUserReadOnlyAccess to only allow users to provision from a Service Catalogue

 ### Constraints